I’ve been a big believer in landing pages before most marketers realized their importance.

 In other words, creating a consistent message from keywords you bid on, your ad copy, and the landing page you send traffic to.

 To do this, you must know your buyer personas and get detailed in your PPC campaign structure.
-Focus on the search intent of your audience and then align your keywords, ad copy, and landing pages to that intent.
+Focus on the search intent of your target audience and then align your keywords, ad copy, and landing pages to that intent.

 Many paid search advertisers try to cast as wide of a keyword net as possible.
-After all, if your net is big enough, your audience is bound to be in there somewhere.
+After all, if your net is big enough, your target audience is bound to be in there somewhere.

 And, since the wrong traffic never converts, that means you are spending a lot of money on traffic that has no chance of converting on your landing page.